Canvas Instructor Guide

 Students are automatically added to your Canvas course, once they are enrolled in the UBC course.
 Students can access your Canvas course on the first day of the term, if your course has been published.

-How to add other people
+How to add other people or modify their access

 1. Log in to your Canvas course and click Settings in the Course Navigation.